raghavgurbaxani/Action-Recognition-using-Deep-Residual-Networks/README.md

 # Action Recognition using Deep Residual Networks

+The dataset can be found here http://crcv.ucf.edu/data/UCF101.php

 The model requires about 15-18 hours to train on GPU

+The full output is given in the  output.out file.

 ## Sample Output -